-- a.
-Student found smoking marijuana (a joint) in a car parked on campus with car turned off and no other drugs, drug paraphernalia, or persons in car.
-Pennsylvania State Police are called and no charges filled on the student. - Sanction- Student would be determined to have a 'minor' violation of The Policy and would be suspended from the dorm for five days, pay for a drug test, attend counseling, and produce a clean-drug test within 45 days of the violation of The Policy. - b.
-Student appears to be high in cabinet shop.
-Student is taken for a drug test immediately and fails the drug test for marijuana. - Sanction- Student would be determined to have a 'major' violation of The Policy and would be recommend for expulsion from the College. - c.
-Staff report that a student was in a fight in the residence hall and appeared to be in an altered state during the fight.
+- Sanction- Student would be determined to have a 'minor' violation of The Policy and would be suspended from the dorm for five days, pay for a drug test, attend counseling, and produce a clean-drug test within 45 days of the violation - Student appears to be high in cabinet shop.
+Student is taken for a drug test immediately and fails the drug test for marijuana. - Sanction- Student would be determined to have a 'major' violation of The Policy and would be recommend for expulsion from the College. - in a fight in the residence hall and appeared to be in an altered state during the fight.
 During the investigation staff enters the student dorm room and finds rolling paper and a scale.